2025 European heatwaves: Bosnia and Herzegovina

-Bulgaria

-In early July, Bulgaria was expected to experience an intense heatwave with five days of temperatures above 40 C, peaking on 7 and 8 July with forecasts exceeding 43 C.

 Croatia

 On 26 June, the records for the maximum June temperature were broken in a number of cities, including Slavonski Brod where a temperature of 38.2 C was recorded, whilst temperatures in the Grič area of Zagreb came within 0.1 C-change of its June record.
 The Pleso area of Zagreb had the exact temperature matching with Slavonski Brod.

 Estonia

 In mid-April, Estonia was one of many countries in central and eastern Europe to be hit by unseasonably warm temperatures which were expected to climb above 24 C. The country's record for the maximum April temperature was broken when 28.8 C was recorded.